-Table 4.3Summary of Recycled Water Supply Options Considered at the Kickoff Meeting (1) Paso Basin Supplemental Water Supply Options County of San Luis Obispo Opti on Timeline/ Duration (2) Application to Supply Options Study (1) Paso Robles: Optim water recharge by n discharge point to g depression bulls eye 100% of the benefit noving the roundwater e to capture M/P Use of recycled water from Paso Robles WWTP is included in the study.
+Table 4.3 Summary of Recycled Water Supply Options Considered at the Kickoff Meeting (1)

+Paso Basin Supplemental Water Supply Options

+County of San Luis Obispo

+Option Timeline/ Duration (2) Application to Supply Options Study (1) Paso Robles: Optimize recycled water recharge by moving the discharge point to groundwater depression bulls eye to capture 100% of the benefit.
+M/P Use of recycled water from Paso Robles WWTP is included in the study.
 Location of use is not defined in this study.
-Non-potable use of use in Shandon are • L/P Option is included in the study Blend recycled wate water and supply in M/P Blending of supplies is discussed in the study; however, discussion of specific customers is outside the scope of this study.
-Recycled water pipe Highway 46 East cc • M/P Use of recycled water from Paso Robles WWTP is included in the study.
-Discharge recycled Salinas River upstre Robles wells and/or (within the Atascade eam of Paso north of the fault M/P Use of recycled water from Paso Robles WWTP is included in the study.
-Maximize reuse fror Templeton m Atascadero and M/P Option are included in the study Notes: (1) End uses of recvo led water not determ ined by this stu dv
+Non-potable use of recycled water use in Shandon area L/P Option is included in the study Blend recycled water and Nacimiento water and supply in-lieu to users M/P Blending of supplies is discussed in the study; however, discussion of specific customers is outside the scope of this study.
+Recycled water pipeline through the Highway 46 East corridor M/P Use of recycled water from Paso Robles WWTP is included in the study.
+Discharge recycled water into the Salinas River upstream of Paso Robles wells and/or north of the fault (within the Atascadero Sub-Basin).
+M/P Use of recycled water from Paso Robles WWTP is included in the study.
+Maximize reuse from Atascadero and Templeton M/P Option are included in the study